-Our financial goal is to deliver on the strategic outcomes which are set out in CityPlan 2030: Shaping our Future by managing financial resources in a sustainable and equitable manner.
+The Council's financial goal is to deliver on the strategic outcomes which are set out in CityPlan 2030: Shaping our Future, by managing financial and indeed all resources in a sustainable and equitable manner.

 The 2024-2025 Budget has been developed within the Council's planning framework and sets the strategic direction over the medium and long term, converting these into annual actions and outputs.